Nuxt 4 Starter Kit Your Launchpad for Modern Web Development

 This approach creates a forcing function for quality.
 Developers cannot push code that violates linting rules or breaks existing tests, ensuring the main branch maintains a baseline quality standard.
 The implementation weighs only 2KB gzipped and executes in ~1ms, adding negligible overhead to Git operations.

 Operational considerations: Pre-push hooks can frustrate developers if execution time grows excessive (>30 seconds).
-The Starter Kit mitigates this by running only essential checks—linting via ESLint and tests via Vitest—both optimized for speed.
+The Starter Kit mitigates this by running only essential checks—linting via oxlint and tests via Vitest—both optimized for speed.
+Oxlint's sub-second execution means the linting step adds virtually no delay to the push workflow, a marked improvement over the ESLint-based setup.
 For repositories with extensive test suites, teams might configure pre-push hooks to run only affected tests or defer comprehensive testing to CI/CD pipelines.

 Tailwind CSS: Utility-First Styling at Scale